In 2021 the Spey Fishery Board published an updated Spey District Biosecurity Plan 2021 – 2025.

-‘To establish a sustainable framework that will prevent, detect, control and eradicate invasive non-native species within the Spey district through appropriate management, data collection, liaison, and education’
+‘To establish a sustainable framework that will prevent, detect, control and eradicate invasive non-native species within the Spey district through the coordination of data collection, appropriate management, liaison, and education.’

-This vision will be achieved through the realisation of three objectives:
+This vision will be achieved through the delivery of the following objectives:

-Objective 1: Reduce the risk of the introduction and spread of identified INN species within the Spey district.
+Objective 1: Reduce the risk of the introduction and spread of identified INNS within the Spey district.